Heat grill to medium high and lightly oil grill plate.

 I was watching a neighbor grill assorted types of meat kabobs on our shared apartment community gas grill, and noticed that he was using metal skewers for some and bamboo skewers for others.

-When grilling, like "Hawaiian Chicken Kabobs", I thread each item on separate skewers, chicken on one skewer, onions on one skewer, mushrooms on one, etc. Chicken takes longer than onions to cook.
-You want the chicken cooked before the onion, mushrooms, green pepper, etc. You get the idea.
+When grilling, like "Hawaiian Chicken Kabobs", I thread each item on separate skewers, chicken on one skewer, onions on one skewer, mushrooms on one, etc.

 Pour salad dressing over meat cubes; refrigerate, covered, at least 3 hours.
 Dip vegetables in marinade, then alternate with meat on skewers.